Park Avenue Redesign Pilot Program

 I know that a center lane stripe has not been included to try to reduce speed, but it has made the road a bit dangerous as folks don't know where their lanes are.
 It could be a dashed line, even.
 Also, I have seen more than a couple cars parked along the no-parking side of the street--maybe painting the curbs red there would be helpful.
 I think breaking people's driving and parking habits has to be very obvious--right now the rules of the road and parking are really subtle.

-Brady asked almost 3 years ago
+Brady asked over 3 years ago

 Creating some challenges with this new pattern has been the difficulty in removing the old existing centerline stripe that has been creating confusion to drivers about where to drive.
 To address this the City is using black paint to cover the old stripe to try and remove the obsolete pattern and reduce confusion.